hungryrobot1/MCP-PIF/README.md

 ## Core Concepts

 ### The Problem

-Language models need to create and modify their own computational tools, but existing systems either provide fixed APIs or unrestricted code execution.
-We need a middle path: safe, inspectable, evolvable computation.
+For pure computation language models need computational tools, but existing systems either provide fixed APIs or unrestricted code execution.
+In the context of metaprogramming and self-modification, neither is ideal.
+This program presents a middle ground structure for safe, inspectable, evolvable computation.

+In the ideal sense, MCP-PIF can be thought of as a generic, metamorphic computer interface where the language model drops-in as an executive function.
+Here, we provide a simple vocabulary of lambda calculus primitives for access to pure computing only.

 ### The Solution
 MCP-PIF provides a lambda calculus with three metaprogramming primitives: